MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputpeninfo_injectedinputpeninfo_1221375020.md

 # Windows.UI.Input.Preview.Injection.InjectedInputPenInfo.InjectedInputPenInfo

 ## -description

 Creates a new [InjectedInputPenInfo](injectedinputpeninfo.md) object that is used to specify the pen input to inject.

-## -parameters

 ## -remarks